sueazmin/CS214-1/README.txt

 	OR
 	gcc -o sorter sorter.c mergesort.c

-There are 3 ways to use the sorter program:
+There are 4 ways to use the sorter program (-c is mandatory, -d and -o are optional):

  ./sorter -c "variable"
 		Input directory is the current working directory and the output of sorted files is in the same directory as the original file.

  ./sorter -c "variable" -d "input_dir"
 		Input directory is the given input directory and the output of sorted files is in the same directory as the original file.

+ ./sorter -c "variable" -o "output_dir"
+		Input directory is the current working directory and the output of sorted files is in the output directory.

- ./sorter -c "variable" - d "input_dir" -o "output_dir"
+ ./sorter -c "variable" -d "input_dir" -o "output_dir"
 		Input directory is the given input directory and the output of sorted files is in the output directory.

 variable = 		any 1 variable under ASSUMPTIONS